DOCS / GETTING STARTED

 - Crucible is the MIT-licensed agent.
 It runs on your server, collects health data, and pushes snapshots to the Dashboard.

 You register a server in the Dashboard (which gives you a collector key), then install Crucible on that server with the key.
-That is the entire flow.
+That is the entire flow for a single server.

 #Prerequisites